himasha/APIDemoProject/README.md

 image = 'IMAGE_NAME'
 ballerinaConf = 'PATH_TO_MGW_RUNTIME/conf/micro-gw.conf'

-4.5 Now you can build the bookstore project by pointing to the new deployment config file , which would create your kubernetes resources.
+4.5 Now you can build the bookstore project by pointing to the new deployment config file , which would create your docker image for bookstore and kubernetes resources.

 `micro-gw build bookstore/ -d bookstore/conf/dev/dep.toml`